DragVideo: Interactive Drag-style Video Editing: Experiments

 \subsection{Implementation Details}

-In our experiments, we adopt Stable Diffusion v1.5~\cite{rombach2022high} and its inherited models as base models for motion modules~\cite{guo2023animatediff} to construct our Video U-Net.
+In our experiments, we adopt Stable Diffusion v1.5~\cite{rombach2022high} and its inherited models as base models for motion modules~\cite{guo2023animatediff} in AnimateDiff to construct our video diffusion model.
+Since there is no widely recognized purely transformer-based open-source video diffusion model, we leave the application of \textit{DragVideo} to them for future work.
 As aforementioned in Section~\ref{meth:lora}, we introduce LoRA into the projection matrices of query, key, and value in all of the attention modules within our video U-Net.
 The LoRA rank is set to 16 and the batch size to 12 as default.
 We employed AdamW~\cite{loshchilov2017decoupled} optimizer with a learning rate of $5\times{10^{-4}}$, and trained LoRA for 100 epochs before commencing drag editing.

-During the latent optimization phase, we set the inverse step to 50 for DDIM and start latent optimization at the 40th step.
+During the latent optimization phase, we set the inverse step to 50 for DDIM scheduler and start latent optimization at the 40th step.
 In our experiments, we do not apply classifier-free guidance (CFG)~\cite{ho2022classifier} in either DDIM inversion or DDIM denoising processes, as CFG tends to amplify inversion errors.
 The default batch size for drag optimization is set to 12.
-We set the optimization step to 40 while the latent learning rate is set to 0.01, $\lambda=0.1$ in Eq.~(\ref{eqn:loss}).
+We set the drag-style latent optimization step to 40 while the latent learning rate is set to 0.01, $\lambda=0.1$ in Eq.~(\ref{eqn:loss}).
 The user can modify these parameters on our web user interface (UI) to obtain different results.
+The computation cost for \textit{DragVideo} does not exceed a single RTX-4090 or RTX-A6000, and the end-to-end processing time for 16 frames (2-4 seconds of video, max capacity for AnimateDiff) is around 5-10 minutes including LoRA training.